Fighting is scary, it really is.

 So we all have fears, how can we conquer or minimize them?
 Well here are a few ways and tips to do that which you will learn in our martial arts training academy too, such as:

-- Learning more and getting more knowledge, never take a defeat personally, it’s all a lesson, learn about both physical and psychological aspects of fight
+- Learning more and getting more knowledge, never take a defeat personally, it’s all a lesson, learn about both the physical and psychological aspects of the fight

 - Gaining skill and training, harder and longer